snowplow-incubator/snowplow-core-web-vitals-accelerator/content/modeling/modeling_1.md

 - **snowplow_web_vital_measurements**: Drop and recompute table to use for visualizations that takes core web vital measurements at the user specified percentile point (defaulted to 75).

+For more information about the derived tables (e.g. columns and definitions) check out the optional modules/core_web_vitals section of the related [dbt docs](https://snowplow.github.io/dbt-snowplow-web/#!/overview/snowplow_web).